lopezleandro03/azdevops-agents-on-container-apps/README.md

 I created my own Docker Container to bootstrap the agent based on Microsoft doc: [Running self-hosted agents in Docker](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops).

 You might want to add extra layers to the container image to bake in the tools that you need.

+Additionally, you should push into a private container registry.

 ## References